JotaroS/jotaro-homepage-hugo/content/project/dualpanto.md

 title = "DualPanto: A Haptic Device that Enables Blind Users to Continuously Interact with Virtual Worlds"

 # Project summary to display on homepage.
-summary = "We present a new haptic device that enables blind users to continuously track the absolute position of moving objects in spatial virtual environments, as is the case in sports or shooter games."
+summary = "We present a new haptic device that enables blind users to continuously track the absolute position of moving objects in spatial virtual environments, as is the case in sports or shooter games. <br><br> Full-Paper presented in UIST 2018, Berlin"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "dualpanto.png"
+image_preview = "pantograph.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`